• Skip to primary navigation

 Time has moved on…

-In 2002, I got married and had three children.
+I got married and had three children.
 They were born after this tragedy.
-Anyone under the age of 18 was not born yet, most of the current college-aged adults were too young even to remember.
-Our country has moved on in some ways and in other ways we have not.
+Anyone under the age of 23 was not born yet, some young adults were too young even to remember.
+Our country has moved on in some ways and in other ways, we have not.

 The threats are still real.
 The military is still fighting, and we can’t ever forget those who died on that day.
 Their stories, their families, and the strength that each one of them showed.